jonathon-langford/hgcal-linkmapping/README.md

 -  `options_to_study`, the numbers of the different scenarios under investigation.
 These numbers correspond to the option number in the `truncationConfig` described previously.
 -  `truncation_values_method` - the two possibilities are `original` and `reverse`.
 The original method calculates the 99th percentile of TCs in each r/z bin and finds a scaling factor to apply to this to ensure that the sum of TCs is less than the maximum allowed.
 There is then a small redistribution of TCs.
 The reverse method aims to maintain a constant fraction of TCs truncated across r/z, and finds the highest possible fraction such that the sum of TCs is less than the maximum allowed.
 There is again a small redistribution of TCs.

+Once the truncation values have been found, one can use these as the `predetermined_values` needed when the `save_sum_tcPt' is set to `True` (as described above).

+## Plotting the effects of truncation

+When running with `studyTruncationOptions` set to `True` two types of plots will be produced:
+-  The first is a 2D histogram for each region A and B, showing the number of trigger cells versus r/z.
+This is filled once for each bunch crossing (x6 rotational symmetry) and for each bundle.
+1D curves corresponding to the truncation values found for each option are printed on top.
+-  The second is a 1D line chart showing as a function of r/z the number of trigger cells after truncation in a bin divided by the total number in that bin (one line for each of regions A and B).
+One plot is produced for each option being studied.
+If the option `plot_Truncation_tc_Pt` is `True` then a similar plot is also produced showing the sum of TC p<sub>T</sub> after truncation in a bin divided by the total TC p<sub>T</sub> in that bin.
+Note if this option is `True` then the `eventData` input in the `plot_Truncation_tc_Pt` block also needs to be set.
+This `eventData` was produced when running `checkFluctuations` with `save_sum_tcPt` set to `True`.

 ## Further additional useful functions